 Canad* will find Canada, Canadian, Canadians

-America History and Life: articles on the history and culture of the United States and Canada from prehistory to the present.
+America History and Life: Includes articles on the history and culture of the United States and Canada, and will cover some historical aspects of each of the novels studied in this course.